 I travel quite a lot for work.
 As a result, I earn bonus points which I use privately for my family and I. Is there a tax obligation on this and if so why?

 If you earn bonus points through business or other travel and you use the points privately, this will constitute taxable income in the same way as other income.
 The reason is that any benefit earned through work or commercial enterprise constitutes taxable income.
 As long as the employment relationship is the reason why you earned the benefit, it is of no significance to the tax obligation if you did not receive the benefit directly from your employer, for example.

 As it is my employer who usually deals with tax deductions and submitting salary information, I presume I am not responsible in any way for declaring these bonus trips?

 You have an independent obligation to declare in your tax return the value of any and all taxable benefits that are not reported elsewhere.
 The value of bonus points that are used privately must normally be set to what it would have cost you to purchase the service or the goods yourself.
-The amount must be entered under item 2.1.1 of your tax return.
+The amount must be entered in your tax return.

 I am the manager of a company and I am occasionally invited to various events, such as sports events, concerts, etc. which other managers also attend.
 Given that I am required to be visible and make business contacts, surely this isn't something I should have to pay tax on?

 Participation in non-professional activities paid for by anyone other than your employer will normally be taxable for the participant.
 Whether you are "expected" to attend or the company considers it important that one of their employees is "visible" will not normally be of any significance in the assessment of the tax obligation.